liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/02-patching-basics/01-patching-basics-intro.markdown

 The latest fixes that patch the core are bundled together weekly into fix packs that are provided to all of Liferay's customers.
-Fix packs include fixes for both the core and the applications and modules that ship with @product@.
+Fix packs include fixes for both the core and the applications and modules that ship with @sharepoint@.
 The fixes address regressions or obvious bugs and don't require you to make additional changes.
 Each fix pack contains all previous fix packs since the last service pack.